-Susie Novis Durie founded the IMF in 1990 with her late husband, Brian Novis, and Brian G.M.
-Durie.
-M.D., as a means to advance myeloma research and to develop and implement patient and physician educational programs in myeloma.
+In 1990, Susie Novis Durie founded the International Myeloma Foundation (IMF) along with her late husband, Brian Novis and Dr. Brian G.M.
+Durie, with these key objectives in mind: advancing myeloma research; and developing and implementing patient and physician educational programs in myeloma.

 Novis Durie was elected Executive Director of the IMF in 1992.
 For 31 years, under her careful direction, the IMF experienced remarkable growth—programs she developed became models for other organizations worldwide.

 While attending a physician conference in London, Novis Durie saw doctors “meet the professors.”
 She strongly felt that myeloma patients should be afforded the same opportunity so they can learn more about the disease and share their experiences with other patients.

 In 1994, Novis Durie held the first ever Patient & Family Seminar in Los Angeles—the program that she is most proud of conceiving.
 Shortly after, the IMF began holding Patient & Family Seminars across the US, then expanded to the UK in 1997.
 To date, Patient & Family Seminars are being held around the world.